 When all the Bierocks are filled, brush the outside with melted butter.

 Bake for 12- 15 minutes or until golden brown.
 Serve with mustard or sriracha sauce.
 Yum!

-My family loves this German-inspired fall comfort food and it’s the perfect meal to take when we’re on-the-go too!
+My family loves this German inspired stuffed burger and it’s the perfect meal to take when we’re on-the-go too!